michael-cw/SurveySolutionsAPI/README.md

 This is a first version of an R package, to access the Survey Solutions RESTful API, it allows you to export data/paradata, manipulate users and questionnaires, as well as to create and manipulate assignments directly out of R.

-The package is not on cran yet, so you have to install it by using
+The package is not on CRAN yet, so you have to install it by using
 ```
 devtools::install_github("michael-cw/SurveySolutionsAPI")